ShengxinHong/ShengxinHong.github.io/content/authors/admin/_index.md

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at-(seikin.shengxinhong@gmail.com).

+<span style="color:red">[Highlight]</span> I am actively looking for PhD position to start in 2025 Fall.
+Contact me if you have any leads!

 ## **Research Interests**

 - XAI